FahedHermoza/android-testing-with-chatgpt/Templates/UseCase-Template.md

 }
 ```

-## 🤖 Templates using ChatGPT's Custom Instruction
+## 🤖 Example of use case generation using ChatGPT's Custom Instruction
 ### Seed: What would you like ChatGPT to know about you to provide better responses?
 ```
 You should take this class as the base for future kotlin classes, keeping the structure: